Travel and Tourism

 German Wine and Vineyards

 The German Wine route through a patchwork of age old vineyards is a fascinating experience.
 The scenery is stunning, while wine from the different areas can be tasted everywhere from monasteries and castles to that produced by the vines planted in fields belonging to the village pub.
 Traditions and customs surrounding the harvest remain, but more emphasis is being placed on the grapes and wines created, so sweet and tasteless Liebfraumilch is on the way out, replaced by wines more compatable

 Germany and its Beach Basket Culture

 A cult object these days, but the first Strandkorb was invented in 1882, so an elderly aristocrat with rheumatism could continue to enjoy her beach holidays.
 Safely protected from the cold winds, rain, and sandblasts of the bracing North, where Germany borders the North and Baltic Seas.

-It wouldn't be summer in Germany without a cold beer enjoyed under a leafy chestnut tree.
-Originally a way of using shaded areas covering underground beer storage cellars in 19th century Bavaria, visits to a Biergärten soon became a popular pastime, and a German tradition that traveled the world.
+It wouldn't be summer in Germany without a cold beer enjoyed under a leafy chestnut tree in a beer garden.
+Originally a way of using shaded areas covering underground beer storage cellars in 19th century Bavaria, visits to a Biergärten soon became a popular pastime.

 Germany's Tree Lined Avenues Route

 It began over 250 years ago...trees planted to help travelers find their way.
 Germany's Avenues Route, the tree lined Deutsche Alleenstrasse, a journey through nature and history down shaded tunnels formed by ancient trees, witnesses of travelers from oxen carts to the present day.